-* Cuenca: With its famous casas colgadas (“hanging houses”) cantilevered over the edge of a precipitous gorge and its three museums of contemporary art, this aerie engages the imagination even as it wins over the heart.
+- Cuenca: With its famous casas colgadas (“hanging houses”) cantilevered over the edge of a precipitous gorge and its contemporary art museums, this aerie engages the imagination even as it wins over the heart.
 Few villages in Spain seem so magically suspended between earth and sky.

-* Trujillo: It’s said that 20 Latin American countries were born in this tough little Extremaduran town, which produced so many conquistadors who colonized the New World in the 16th century.
-The riches they sent home financed the lavish buildings on its beautiful square.
+- Trujillo: It’s said that 20 Latin American countries were born in this tough little Extremaduran town, which produced so many conquistadors who colonized the other side of the Atlantic during the 16th century.
+The riches they sent home financed the lavish buildings on the town's beautiful square.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.